burakvarol123/Schr-dinger_Equation_Simulation/README.md

 # Usage
 ## Time independent Schrödinger Equation(tise):

- After you download the python scripts, you can create your own parameter file, which has the template:
+ After you download the python scripts, you can create your own parameter file (.dipf), which has the template:

         'eps': float,
         'mu': float,